bw120/React-MyReads-Project1/README.md

 - Clone or download the repository from GitHub
 - Open up a comand terminal/prompt and go to that directory.
 - Run the command `npm install`
-- When that is done rung the command `npm start`
+- When that is done, run the command `npm start`
-- This should run start a local web server and open a web browser window to the page
+- This should run start a local web server and open a web browser window to the page.
+If it doesn't open a browser window, you can go to the following url `http://localhost:3000/`

 ## Backend Server

-The backend server was provided so that we could focus on the React code.
+The backend server was provided by Udacy so that students could focus on the React code.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.